uimaxbai/vscode-rosemary/README.md

 ## Known Issues

 - Sometimes IntelliSense is a bit slow to start, working on optimizing it as a low priority job
+- If you see two of each keyword in the completion list, restart!
+I don't know why it happens
 - > I can't see the highlighting!

   That's not my fault.
 Try a different theme (Dark+ is a good one) and go into your settings.